The Flag of Israel

 The Israeli seal reminds us of a very sad story that happened a long time ago.
 In the year of 70 CE, a Roman general, named Titus, captured the city of Jerusalem, and his armies savagely destroyed the Holy Temple.
 They seized the golden Temple Menorah.
 To shame their unfortunate Jewish prisoners, Roman soldiers forced them to parade in chains through the streets of Rome carrying the captured Temple Menorah.
 The Romans felt so proud of this triumph that they pictured the event on a monument called the Arch of Titus.
 Today, the Arch of Titus still stands in Rome, and the picture of the Menorah can still be seen.
 To the Romans, the story celebrated might and triumph, but to the Jewish people the story told the worst humiliation: the loss of independence in our homeland.

 After almost two thousand years and much agony and bloodshed, the modern State of Israel reestablished the Jewish Homeland.
 Although the Temple and the Menorah were not actually rebuilt, The Jews felt that in a symbolic way, the Menorah had been saved from its ancient disgrace and restored to its original glory.
 The Jewish dream of independence and return has finally come true.
-Click Here for the Coloring page.
+Click here for a coloring page of Israel’s Seal.

 The Olive Branches

 HaTikva means “the hope”.
-It is the national anthem of Israel and expresses the hope of Jews everywhere that we can be free to worship in our own land and its capital Jerusalem.
+It is the national anthem of Israel and expresses the hope of Jews everywhere that we can be free to worship in our own land and its capital, Jerusalem.
+Click here for the music of HaTikva.